Seravo/docs/_posts/2018-09-21-ng-integration-tests.md

 ]
 ```

-The field *messge* is compulsory and it must either be a string to be whitelisted, or a regular expression.
+The field *message* is compulsory and it must either be a string to be whitelisted, or a regular expression.
 If regular expressions are used, then there the field *regex* must also be set to *true*.
 The field *level* is not compulsory.

 You can also whitelist console messages per test by passing a custom array as second parameter to the assertion `$I->checkBrowserConsole()`.
 Using the site-wide whitelist has the benefit that it affects all invocations of `checkBrowserConsole()`, including the baseline tests Seravo runs for your site.